jessicachakmlee/dbproject/README.md

 - Error handling for making a reservation with vehicle type: all
     - when making a reservation when all vehicles displayed are the same type, it accepts
     - if vehicles displayed have different types, it displays: Error in creating reservation.
 Please try again.
-- Cannot create reservation with only a cellphone number
+- Cannot create reservation with only a customerPrimaryKey (phone number/drivers license)
+    - i'm not sure which foreign key we need to use

 Display Table
 - Refresh page before displaying the table